Get E-Book

 console.log(copy.byteLength);

 The clone result has fresh object identity.
 A cloned Map is a different Map.
 A cloned typed array has a different wrapper.
 A copied ArrayBuffer has separate backing storage unless transferred.
-Shared backing storage stays shared only for types whose contract says so, such as SharedArrayBuffer.
+Shared memory stays shared only for types whose contract allows that, such as SharedArrayBuffer.

-That makes structuredClone() useful for boundary snapshots.
-If a configuration object or test fixture contains maps, sets, dates, typed arrays, or cycles, structured clone keeps more of the runtime shape than JSON.
-It also rejects unsupported values earlier than a hand-written shallow copy that silently carries functions or live handles across a boundary.
+This makes structuredClone() useful for snapshots of data.
+A configuration object or test fixture may contain maps, sets, dates, typed arrays, or cycles.
+Structured clone keeps more of that runtime shape than JSON.

 Stability-Sensitive Globals Need Feature Detection